5 Reasons to Fill Out The FAFSA

 3. It’s Easier Than Ever

 We’ve done a lot to simplify the FAFSA over the past few years.
-If you’ve filled out the FAFSA before, a lot of your information will automatically transfer to this year’s application, and on February 2, you’ll be able to import tax information straight from the IRS.
+If you’ve filled out the FAFSA before, a lot of your information will automatically transfer to this year’s application.
+You’ll also be able to import tax information straight from the IRS.
 If you get stuck, we’re here to help.

 4. It Takes Less Than 30 Minutes